Nutrition and lifestyle medicine recommendations supporting individual wellbeing and group programmes

 The general Wellness Solution is adjusted to support nutrition and lifestyle choices when personalised advice is not possible and guidance is needed to ‘fight the fat – beat the bloat’.
 Similar foundational principles apply and Registered Nutritional Therapy Practitioners can further help to personalise the recommendations for individuals.

-What evidence do BANT members use?
+Applying evidence in clinical practice: what do BANT members use?

 BANT has created a free access Nutrition Evidence Database as the UK’s first scientific database dedicated to nutrition and lifestyle medicine research.
 The database supports value-based practice, giving healthcare professionals practical and easy access to scientific resources in support of individual’s health and wellbeing.